Updated Sept 2018

 - This group is free!
 If you are interested in making a donation, you are welcome to do so, but there is absolutely no requirement.

-- Currently, we are not offering childcare because the time is usually too late for children young enough to require childcare.
-At this moment we cannot guarantee childcare, but we may, at times, have some funding available for at-home childcare.
+- Childminding is available onsite, and there is a small budget available for helping families to cover the cost of at-home childminding.
 Infants who need to be close to their parents are welcome to attend.
 Please get in touch if you have any specific needs or requests.

 - Bus tickets are available, and there is a possibility of ride-sharing with other families.
 Please get in touch if a ride would make this group more accessible for you.